Reed-CompBio/spras/README.md

 These wrappers are in the `spras/` subdirectory.

 **Test code**: Tests for the Docker wrappers and SPRAS code.
-The tests require the conda environment in `environment.yml` and Docker.
+The tests require the pixi environment via `pixi shell` and Docker.
 Run the tests with `pytest -s`.

 ## Singularity